juha-h/baresip-studio/README.md

-This is very basic Android Studio baresip project.
+This is very basic Android Studio project implementing baresip (https://github.com/alfredh/baresip) based SIP User Agent.

-Includes PCMU/PCMA and opus codecs as well as ZRTP media encapsulation.
+Currently includes TLS transport, PCMU/PCMA and opus codecs, as well as ZRTP and (DTLS) SRTP media encapsulation.

 The static libraries and include files in distribution directory have been produced using https://github.com/alfredh/baresip-android.